muzeyr/nest-microservice-kafka/README.md

 }
  ```

-####  Every module in the api-gateway repo should be updated in the following structure.
+####  Every module in the api repo should be updated in the following structure.
-// apps/api-gateway/src/user/user.module.ts
+// apps/api/src/user/user.module.ts
 ```
 ClientsModule.register([
   {